top of page

 • Carcinogenic – can cause cancer.

-These words are commonly found on hazardous household products:
+These words or symbols are commonly found on hazardous household products:

 Responsible Management of Household Chemicals